sweeneychris/TheiaSfM/docs/source/bibliography.rst

    Binary Robust Independent Elementary Features**, *11th European Conference on Computer Vision (ECCV)*, September 2010

 ..
+[Devernay] Devernay, and Faugeras. **Straight Lines Have to be Straight:
+   Automatic Calibration and Removal of Distortion from Scenes of Structured Environments**, *Machine Vision and Applications*, 2001.

+..
 [Fischler] M. Fischler and R. Bolles.
 1981. **Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography**. *Commun.
 ACM* 24, 6 (June 1981), 381-395.